jacopok/clean-coding-thesis/galileian_thesis.md

 # Introduction

-Scientists notoriously write bad code.
+It is an opinion held by many that "scientists write bad code"; as evidence for this claim I will provide the large number of positive votes on [this academia StackExchange post titled "Why do many talented scientists write horrible software?"](https://web.archive.org/web/20220810064956/http://academia.stackexchange.com:80/questions/17781/why-do-many-talented-scientists-write-horrible-software).

-This is a thorny statement, and it should be qualified: code may be "bad" according to the standards of companies, but if its purpose is the investigation of some scientific
+This is a thorny statement, and it should be qualified: code may be "bad" according to the standards of software companies, but it may serve the purpose it is written to accomplish perfectly well, especially if this purpose is to act as a proof of concept, or as an exploratory step.
+However, the _industry best practices_ that are missing from scientific code do have a reason to exist, and that reason often becomes apparent when projects become large enough, and/or used by enough people.
+Ignorig some of them is OK, and perhaps even advisable, for small projects, but for larger ones they start to matter more and more, and code not using them starts to accumulate _technical debt_, becoming difficult to read, maintain, modify, extend.

+Resources on these best practices are plentiful, but are often focused on giving "industry" examples, which may not be too relevant to the scientific setting.
+Speaking from experience, when making an attempt to implement them in my own code, it was always a mental strain to "map" them to the kinds of issues I was interested in.

+This work is an attempt to ease this process for others, providing some examples of the practical application of these concepts in a practical, scientific context.

-Using `GWFish` [@harmsGWFishSimulationSoftware2022] to demostrate these software practices is something of a perfect storm.
+Using `GWFish` [@harmsGWFishSimulationSoftware2022] to this end is something of a perfect storm.
-It is a very young piece of software (its development started in early 2021) which serves a conceptually simple purpose, and which can be useful to a large amount of people.
+It is a young piece of software (its development started in earnest in early 2021, although the ideas it implements are quite a bit older) which serves a conceptually simple purpose, and which has started to be useful to a large amount of people.

-## GWFish in short
+## `GWFish` in short

 What follows is a short explanation of what this piece of software does, aimed at non-physicists.
 I will first introduce the concept of gravitational